Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/outlining/outlining-general.md

 Manual nodes can be created programmatic via the [IOutliningManager](xref:@ActiproUIRoot.Controls.SyntaxEditor.Outlining.IOutliningManager).[AddManualNode](xref:@ActiproUIRoot.Controls.SyntaxEditor.Outlining.IOutliningManager.AddManualNode*) method and can be removed via the [RemoveManualNode](xref:@ActiproUIRoot.Controls.SyntaxEditor.Outlining.IOutliningManager.RemoveManualNode*) or [RemoveAllManualNodes](xref:@ActiproUIRoot.Controls.SyntaxEditor.Outlining.IOutliningManager.RemoveAllManualNodes*) methods.

-However in most cases the functionality provided by the [HideSelectionAction](xref:@ActiproUIRoot.Controls.SyntaxEditor.EditActions.HideSelectionAction) (and related [EditorCommands](xref:@ActiproUIRoot.Controls.SyntaxEditor.EditorCommands).[HideSelection](xref:@ActiproUIRoot.Controls.SyntaxEditor.EditorCommands.HideSelection) command) should be exposed directly to the end user via a menu/button.
+However, in most cases the functionality provided by the [HideSelectionAction](xref:@ActiproUIRoot.Controls.SyntaxEditor.EditActions.HideSelectionAction) (and related [EditorCommands](xref:@ActiproUIRoot.Controls.SyntaxEditor.EditorCommands).[HideSelection](xref:@ActiproUIRoot.Controls.SyntaxEditor.EditorCommands.HideSelection) command) should be exposed directly to the end user via a menu/button.
 This functionality allows the end user to create manual nodes based on the current selection.

 Other commands, all of which are described below, are also used when performing manual outlining.